-- 5.1.1 The development of a peat balance for the Proposed Scheme has involved calculation of volumes excavated during construction, volumes re-instated during or following construction, residual volumes, and volumes of re-use that may be achieved via landscaping restoration, habitat restoration and creation, or within selected SuDS and/ or compensatory flood storage areas. - 5.1.2 Taken together, these describe whether the Proposed Scheme may have a positive, negative or neutral peat balance (i.e. produces more, less or approximately the same amount of peat as can be appropriately and suitably re-used within the permanent and temporary works boundaries). - 5.1.3 The following sections describe the calculations for each element of the Proposed Scheme.
-Mean peat depths referred to are derived from the peat depth model shown in Drawings 10.12 to 10.20 (Volume 3) and are specific to the footprint of each element of the Proposed Scheme considered, which are as follows:

-- Mainline alignment, including embankments, widenings and cuttings, but excluding the part of the mainline which runs through the proposed Dalwhinnie junction - Dalwhinnie junction, including link road to the A889, embankments and cuttings - SSE Aqueduct diversion, including embankments and cuttings - · Access tracks, including embankments, widenings and cuttings - Permanent SuDS basins - Watercourse diversions - Drainage, including cut-off drains - Compensatory flood storage areas - 5.1.4 Each element required a slightly different approach to, as accurately as possible, represent the initial peat excavation that will be required and any subsequent re-instatement at the point of excavation that may be possible, to arrive at residual excavation volumes. - 5.1.5 The linear nature and extent of some elements such as the mainline, junctions and access tracks means that peat depth varies throughout their footprint.
-These features were therefore divided into 50m sections, such that total volumes and the mean depth of peat beneath each 50m section could be used to calculate the required excavation. - 5.1.6 Estimated volumes are expressed to the nearest m3.
-However, the uncertainty in the figures makes it prudent to consider any figure as correct to the nearest 10m3 where less than 100m3, the nearest 100m3 where less than 10,000m3 and the nearest 1,000m3 where over 10,000m3. - 5.1.7 The initially presented excavation volumes assume that the proposed Drumochter Estate access track (which follows the alignment of an existing temporary track constructed for the Beauly to Denny Powerline development in the area of Allt Coire Chuirn) would not be re-instated prior to construction of the Proposed Scheme.
-The use of floated access track construction techniques are a matter for detailed design.
-As such, the excavation volumes initially presented also assume no floating; but estimates of the potential reduction in excavation volumes through the use of this technique, and the consequent impact on the overall volumes, is presented. - 5.1.8 Opportunities to float access tracks and reduce peat excavation volumes should be taken at the detailed design stages wherever practical in engineering terms and not cost prohibitive.
+- 5.1.1 The development of a peat balance for the Proposed Scheme has involved calculation of volumes excavated during construction, volumes re-instated during or following construction, residual volumes, and volumes of re-use that may be achieved via landscaping restoration and habitat re-instatement, or re-use within selected SuDS basins and/or compensatory flood storage areas. - 5.1.2 Taken together, these describe whether the Proposed Scheme may have a positive, negative or neutral peat balance (i.e. produces more, less or approximately the same amount of peat as can be suitably re-used within the permanent and temporary works boundaries or wider land made available (LMA)). - 5.1.3 The following sections describe the calculations for each element of the Proposed Scheme.
+Mean peat depths referred to are derived from the peat depth model shown in Drawings 10.11 to 10.22 (Volume 3) and are specific to the footprint of each element of the Proposed Scheme considered, which are as follows: - Mainline alignment and junctions, including embankments, widenings and cuttings - Side roads and access tracks, including embankments, widenings and cuttings - Permanent SuDs basins - Watercourse diversions - Drainage, including cut-off drains - Compensatory flood storage areas. - 5.1.4 Each element required a slightly different approach to, as accurately as possible, represent the initial peat excavation that will be required and any subsequent re-instatement at the point of excavation that may be possible, to arrive at residual excavation volumes. - 5.1.5 The linear nature and extent of some elements such as the mainline, junctions and access tracks means that peat depth varies throughout their footprint.
+These features were therefore divided into 50m sections, such that total volumes and the mean depth of peat beneath each 50m section could be used to calculate the required excavation. - 5.1.6 Estimated volumes are expressed to the nearest m.
+However, the uncertainty in the figures makes it prudent to consider any figure as correct to the nearest 10m where less than 100m, the nearest 100m where less than 10,000m and the nearest 1,000m where over 10,000m.